 Start by mapping your highest-risk areas, then select technology that supports those needs.
 Train your staff on responding to alerts, and use video review for ongoing improvement.
 Integrate AI monitoring with existing safety meetings and audits for a holistic approach.

-Use AI video to document compliance with requirements like fall protection (OSHA 1926.501), work zone traffic controls (OSHA 1926.200–202), and PPE policies.
+Use video AI to document compliance with requirements like fall protection (OSHA 1926.501), work zone traffic controls (OSHA 1926.200–202), and PPE policies.
 Video records can support training, audits, and incident investigations.

 Prioritize ease of integration, customizable alerts, secure data storage, and user-friendly search features.
 The platform should work with your current camera systems and be simple enough for your team to use daily.